ABorrel/cardiotox_hERG/README.md

 ## To do
 - ~~Add function to merge QSAR model from undersampling~~
-- SOM add descriptors significance
+- ~~SOM add descriptors significance~~
 - Build external dataset on chembl for active chemicals on herg
+- merge AD scripts with the QSAR-QSPR scripts

 ## Update